 In South Carolina, one of those responsibilities is known as “dram shop liability.”
 The idea is that if you get someone drunk, you are in part responsible for what the drunk person does when he leaves your establishment.
 For instance, if a restaurant “over serves” a couple with complimentary champagne after the couple has already consumed two bottles of wine, the restaurant may be liable if the husband crashes into an innocent driver on the way home.
 Likewise, if a bar hosts a college party and one of the young girls drinks too much liquor then strikes a pedestrian, the bar could be held in part responsible.

 My job as a South Carolina car accident attorney is to help injured people receive full compensation for their losses.
 The only way to achieve that aim is to hold at-fault parties liable for the harm they cause or set in motion.
-Therefore, when a drunk driver injures or kills an innocent person, the drunk driver as well as the bars and restaurants that set the foreseeable event in motion must be held accountable.
+Therefore, when a drunk driver injures or kills an innocent person, South Carolina dram shop laws say that the drunk driver as well as the bars and restaurants that set the foreseeable event in motion must be held accountable.
 Otherwise, the loss falls on the shoulders of the innocent.

 Injured by a Drunk Driver?
 Contact Kenny Berger Today

-If you have questions about a drunk driving accident in South Carolina, I am here to help.
+If you have questions about dram shop laws and drunk driving accidents in South Carolina, I am here to help.
 To receive free copies of my books and schedule a free consultation, call my Columbia office today at 803-790-2800 or contact us via the live chat feature below.
 Our central location allows us to serve families across the state.